-PSNI Recruit Vetting Panel
+Vetting Panel

-If during the vetting process there is information that gives cause for concern with regard to your suitability, your application will be referred to the Panel who will decide on your suitability.
+If during the vetting process there is information that gives cause for concern, your application will be referred to the Panel who will make a decision regarding your suitability.

 Independent Assessor

 If the Panel is of the opinion that you are unsuitable, you will be informed of this by letter and told that you may seek (in writing) to have the decision reviewed by the Independent Assessor established under the Police (Recruitment) (Northern Ireland) Regulation 2001.